Are you OK with cookies?

 The Chairman and his legal team do not have the power to prosecute or convict individuals.
 The responsibility for all that occurred on the day lies squarely with those terrorists who made, transported and planted the bomb.
 It is not the Inquiry’s role to determine who those individuals were, and it does not have the power to determine any individual person’s criminal liability.
 Instead, it is the Inquiry’s role to establish the truth of whether the terrible events of 15 August 1998 could have been prevented.

-Where will the Inquiry be held?
+Where will the Inquiry hearings be held?

 Hearings that follow, at which evidence will be produced and witnesses will be questioned, maybe in Omagh, Belfast, elsewhere in Northern Ireland or indeed in London.
 The Chairman will decide on the hearing location, or locations, based on a number of factors.
 The Inquiry secretariat and legal teams will be based in both Belfast and London.